pydantic/pydantic/docs/examples/orms.md

 !!! note
     The example above works because aliases have priority over field names for field population.
 Accessing `SQLModel`'s `metadata` attribute would lead to a `ValidationError`.

-!!! note
-    You might also consider [`SQLModel`](https://sqlmodel.tiangolo.com/) which integrates Pydantic with SQLAlchemy.

 <!-- TODO: add examples for Django with Pydantic models -->